hacman/sympy/doc/src/modules/combinatorics/analytic.rst

                 2      3       4       5    ⎛ 6⎞
      1 + z + 2⋅z  + 5⋅z  + 14⋅z  + 42⋅z  + O⎝z ⎠

+     These are the famous :ref:`Catalan numbers<catalan>` [A000108]_.

 Even this final example is a very basic and well-known combinatorial structure, which may seem unimpressive to one familiar classical combinatorics.
 The examples above are intentionally simple to show the approach of analytic combinatorics in familiar (or simple) situations.
-The constructions of analytic combinatorics can be used for far more than novel things of deriving results about make familiar combinatorial structures and classes.
-Variations on the well known cases and combinations of the constructions listed here provide and endless mix of new combinatorial structures, many of which would be difficult or impossible to study without the formalism of analytic combinatorics.
+The constructions of analytic combinatorics can be used for far more novel things than deriving results about familiar combinatorial structures and classes.
+We have seen a small glimpse of the type of variations on the well known cases and combinations of the constructions listed here.
+Additional variations provide an endless mix of new combinatorial structures, many of which would be difficult or impossible to study without the formalism of analytic combinatorics.

 Constructions
 =============